-If a member of staff is thought to have illegal content saved or stored on a mobile phone or personal device, or have committed a criminal offence using a personal device or mobile phone, the police will be contacted and the LADO (Local Authority Designated Officer) will be informed in line with our Child Protection and Safeguarding policy and Management of Allegations policy.
+If a member of staff is thought to have illegal content saved or stored on a mobile phone or personal device or have committed a criminal offence using a personal device or mobile phone, the police will be contacted and the LADO (Local Authority Designated Officer) will be informed in line with our Child Protection and Safeguarding policy and Management of Allegations policy.

-Learners use of personal devices and mobile phones
+Learners' use of personal devices and mobile phones

 Learners will be educated regarding the safe and appropriate use of mobile and smart technology, including mobile phones and personal devices and will be made aware of behaviour expectations and consequences for policy breaches.
+Personal devices include any other electronic devices with imaging and sharing capabilities.